3scale/porta/INSTALL.md

 #### Database (Postgres / MySQL / Oracle)

-Postgres, MySQL or Orcacle has to be running for the application to work.
+Postgres, MySQL or Oracle has to be running for the application to work.
 The easiest way to do it is in a [Docker](https://www.docker.com/) container by simply running:

 ```shell
 docker run -d -p 5433:5432 -e POSTGRES_USER=postgres -e POSTGRES_DB=3scale_system_development --name postgres10 circleci/postgres:10.5-alpine
 ```

-Alternatively you can run Postgres directly on your machine by following [this article](https://developer.fedoraproject.org/tech/database/postgresql/about.html).
+Alternatively, you can run Postgres directly on your machine by following [this article](https://developer.fedoraproject.org/tech/database/postgresql/about.html).

 #### Redis